paynl/prestashop1.7-plugin/README.md

 # Installation
 #### Installing

-Download the latest .zip release and upload into *Modules* > *Module Manager* > *Upload a module*
+Download the latest .zip file (paynlpaymentmethods_X.zip) and upload it into *Modules* > *Module Manager* > *Upload a module*

 ##### Setup

-1. Log into the PrestaShop 1.7 admin
+1. Log into your PrestaShop 1.7 admin
 2. Go to *Modules* > *Module Manager*
 3. Scroll down or search for PAY.
 4. Click Configure
 5. Enter the API token and serviceID (these can be found in the PAY.
-Admin Panel --> https://admin.pay.nl/programs/programs
+Admin Panel --> https://admin.pay.nl/programs/programs)
 6. Save the settings
 7. Enable the desired payment methods
 8. Save the settings